 - Sending the lucky new hire a check to cover equipment expenses for your work-from-home Admin job that pays $27 an hour.
-Red flag alert: that translates to $56,160 annual salary for full-time employment, and that’s higher than an average salary for a paralegal.
+Red flag alert: that translates to $56,160 annual salary for full-time employment, and that's higher than the average salary for a paralegal.

 - Instructing the candidate to “deposit the check, send us $100 to cover our recruiter fee and you keep the rest as your first week’s paycheck” … Spoiler alert: your bank doesn’t care that you’ve been scammed.
 They’ll also hit you with (on average) a $35 NSF fee for the bad check.